Civ13/civ13-wiki/wiki/Civilizations_and_Nomads.md

 above, simple enough?
 Yet I understand why people thought the earth is flat.

-Tundra : Russian, Ukrainian.

-Temperate : German, Dutch.

-Desert : Arabian, Hebrew

-Jungle : Swahili, Zulu
+There are two major continents here, each with two biomes.
+On the North there is Taiga and Temperate, on the South there is Desert and Jungle.

 #### Pangea

 A combined map with no oceans dividing the biomes, excluding mountain ranges.

-Tundra: Russian.

-`  ^`

-Temperate: German.

-`  ^`

-Semi-Arid: Latin.

-`  ^`

-Desert: Arabian.

-`  ^`

-Savanah: Swahili.

-`  ^`

-Jungle: Japanese.
+The biomes are, from North to South:

+Tundra, Taiga, Temperate, Semi-Arid, Desert, Savannah, and Jungle

 ### Animals